John Seton, Lord Barns: Life

-He had an argument at court with James Stewart, Earl of Arran and the Seton family were told to leave court and stay at Seton Palace in December 1582.
-According to David Hume of Godscroft, the king was ready to go riding when the courtiers were asked left him alone to speak to Arran in private.
+He had an argument at court with James Stewart, Earl of Arran and the Seton family were told to leave court and stay at Seton Palace in December 1581.
+According to David Hume of Godscroft, the king was ready to go riding to Parliament when the courtiers were asked left him alone to speak to Arran in private.
 Seton, as master of the horse stayed, which angered Arran, who made to throw his baton of office at him, and the royal guard hustled him downstairs.

-He went abroad.
+John Seton went abroad.
 In April 1584 the English ambassador heard various rumours of his return or demise, that he had arrived Dumbarton and was secretly in Edinburgh's Canongate and had met the king at Seton Palace, or that he had sea-sickness in the Irish sea, landed on the Isle of Man, and his ship had at Kirkcudbright by some accident without him, and he was dead.
+In a ciphered letter of April 1586 to Mary, Queen of Scots, Albert Fontenay mentioned John Seton, "le chevalier maistre d'hostel du roy", as one of her Catholic allies in Scotland.

 On 27 January 1587 he was admitted a member of the privy council; and on 17 February 1588 he was appointed, with the title Lord Barns, an extraordinary lord of session, in the place of his brother Alexander Seton.

 Seton died on 25 May 1594.
 His castle at Barnes Castle was uncompleted at his death.

 The poet William Fowler, who was secretary to the queen Anne of Denmark wrote an epitaph for John Seton which was printed as a broadsheet.

 Family

-Seton married Anne, daughter of William Forbes, 7th Lord Forbes, on 8 September 1588 at Lord Ogilvie's house in Angus.
+Seton married Anne, daughter of William Forbes, 7th Lord Forbes, on 8 September 1588 at Lord Ogilvie's house, "Boyshan", in Angus.

 Seton had, with other children, a son John who succeeded him.
 John married Margaret Hay, a daughter of Francis Hay, 9th Earl of Erroll and Elizabeth Douglas, Countess of Erroll.
 Another son was Hannibal Seton.